 Product Descriptions & Imagery

 Products MUST be photographed well and from all angles to be considered “good” photos.
-Take extra care with your slow moving inventory and give them a little makeover.
-Style them differently, re-photograph them and use those images in your email and social media marketing campaigns.
+Take extra care with your slow-moving inventory and give them a little makeover.
+Style them differently, re-photograph them, and use those images in your email and social media marketing campaigns.

 SEO, Marketing & Promotions

 Perhaps you can offer the same at a discount, or in bulk.
-If nothing else, smart marketing and retargeting campaigns can also help push some of that stock off the shelves and into carts.
-Another way to make use of slow movers is to bundle them up as gifts!
+If nothing else, innovative marketing and retargeting campaigns can also help push some of that stock off the shelves and into carts.
+Another way to use slow movers is to bundle them up as gifts!
 Teasing customers with a ‘free gift’ option over a certain dollar threshold can help increase average order size while liquidating some of that stock.